CorradoTorino/KataSocialNetwork/README.md

   - Postmap
 - ASP.NET Core
   - Create a web API with ASP.NET Core
+  - - Scaffold item in order to create infrastructure for edit with APIRest
   - Unit test a MVC controller
   - Use UseInMemoryDatabase for testing purpose
+  - Create a Razor Web App
+  - Scaffold item in order to create infrastructure for edit with Razor pages
 - Web Programming
   - Http Status Codes
   - Usage of Postmap